 A CoE is an initiative to democratize the use of automated contract management products by building AI skills and formalizing internal workflows and processes.
 It functions as a centralized shared service that bridges legal, technology and the broader business to establish best practices around digital contracting.
 CoEs consist of a multidisciplinary transformational team made up of legal ops professionals, lawyers and business line users.

-How might a Digital Center of Excellence program help your organization?
+How might a Digital Center of Excellence program help your organization and Operational Efficiency?

 The most important thing to know about Center of Excellence programs is that they’re essential to contract management and project management.